-A lot of negotiation followed, with the elderly couple ultimately agreeing out of desperation.
-Pleased with the arrangement, Susanoo began to plan his next move.
+Much negotiation followed, with the elderly couple ultimately agreeing out of desperation.
+Pleased with the arrangement, Susanoo planned his next move.
 “How should I do this?”
 He mused while the elderly couple glared.
 “Zap it with lightning?
 Summon a massive flood to drown it?
 Wait, wait!
 I should rain flayed horses on its heads.
 Now that would be fun …”

 He eventually decided his approach must combine magic, wit, and raw might.
-Only then would it befit his status as the mighty God of Storms.
+Only then would it befit his status as the mighty God of Storms and impress the hearts of humans.
 For a start, he transformed Kushinada-Hime, the remaining daughter, into a comb and hid her in his hair to keep her safe.
 (As Storm God, he had a glorious crown of dishevelled chaos at all times) Next, he told the elderly couple to brew enough sake to fill eight large tubs and to leave these tubs about the wilderness for Orochi to discover and devour.
-One tub for each head.
-With the elderly couple’s brewing skills being quite formidable, and everything else proceeding as intended, the great serpent quickly got drunk and fell into a deep slumber.
-With that, Susanoo crept to the serpent and effortlessly lopped off all of its heads with his massive sword.
+One tub for each head, specifically.
+With the elderly couple’s brewing skills being quite formidable, and everything else proceeding as intended, the evil serpent quickly got drunk and fell into a deep slumber.
+Following which, Susanoo crept up to it and effortlessly lopped off all of its heads with his massive sword.
 For good measure, he also diced up the serpent’s body.
-He had the notion the meat would make for some pretty umai serpent sashimi during his wedding.
+He had the notion that the meat would make for some pretty umai serpent sashimi during his wedding.

 “Danna,” Kushinada-Hime whispered worriedly in his hair as Susanoo marvelled at his discovery.
 “A sword in a dead snake.
 Is this an omen that you are going to be an abusive husband?
 Should I be worried and start looking for caves to hide in?”